Java Records Are Here - Available in JDK 14

 • Cannot change their state after construction.

-• Don’t change the state of the whole system in any way.
+• Do not change the state of the whole system in any way.

 • Do not do side effects, like inputs and outputs.